 Either approach could also be viable for long-running feature development branches.
 There's a fundamental problem with such branches because you end up with a large amount of code that is not in a reviewable state.
 For example (and I'm not picking on Alexei here), you might have PME working on a GPU, but you're still going to need to break things up for review to accept into master branch.
 Separating off some infrastructure-change patches is often a useful approach in such situations, but now one has to make refactoring patches on the feature branch and then separately compose them into a new commit for inclusion into master branch, and then eventually merge the accepted version back into the feature branch.
 This avoids massive amounts of rebasing over long periods, while still leaving you with a useful diff against master HEAD to know what chunk might be reasonable to take off next.
 It's important that we remember that "reviewability" is a feature of code development process, and the longer the development has run without thinking about how to implement reviewability, the higher this deferred cost will be (particularly if other aspects like tests, docs and comments were also being neglected).

 It has been suggested that gerrit doesn't handle branches well, despite e.g. we handle release and master branches in gerrit all the time.
 Someone on a sandbox gerrit can have a branch off whatever gromacs commit they like, and can have whatever policy they like about whether interested parties want to comment on code before or after they submit it to their gerrit branch, or when other gromacs branches might get merged into the development branch.
 Whether this branch is on a sandbox gerrit or github or a developer's laptop doesn't make it any easier or harder to move from "experimental feature development" to "production-worthy code."

-#6 Updated by Mark Abraham over 2 years ago
+#6 Updated by Mark Abraham almost 4 years ago

 - Assignee set to Mark Abraham